In a nutshell

 Realities of the job

-- “If you could visualize it, you have to think about it as a wheel, where there’s IP, advertising, data content, and technology – all of those are interrelated,” illustrates James D. Taylor of Loeb & Loeb.
+- “If you could visualize it, you have to think about it as a wheel, where there’s IP, advertising, data content, and technology – all of those are interrelated,” illustrates James D. Taylor, chair of the advanced media and technology group at Loeb & Loeb.
 You will need to master many different disciplines whether you are sports or media lawyer, and excel at those.
 Although it means more work, he stresses that “the value and benefit of this is that you develop a holistic approach.”

 - Work in the fun sector is far from being just fun!
 There is an awful lot to learn as you go: “It takes a great deal of hard work to stay current.
-Projects move very quickly,” warns Kenneth Florin, co-chair of advanced media and technology and chair of digital and social media at Loeb & Loeb.
+Projects move very quickly,” warns Kenneth Florin, chairman at Loeb & Loeb.
 “It’s not a nine to five job, but if you want to dig deep, there’s plenty of opportunity.”

 - The fast pace and an ever-changing nature of the job is what actually makes it so exciting and special: “I think what’s of particular interest to younger attorneys is that the legal landscape is changing fairly dramatically because of technology,” says James D. Taylor.
 “What’s unique is that what we are doing hasn’t existed before: we are at the very beginning of digital revolution with things continuing to accelerate.”
 On the other hand, some elements of work do not change, so you can expect some continuity: “Whether it is a talented director creating a new movie, or an artist creating a new recording, you have issues around that.
 Disputes arise between actors and studios.
 Those existed 30 years ago and stay the same,” reveals Glenn D. Pomerantz, litigation partner in the Los Angeles office of Munger, Tolles & Olson.

 - With tough competition and few jobs, the path to becoming a lawyer in this discipline may be a long and arduous one, so it is for the patient.
-It’s important not to overestimate one’s chances just because of some experience at an entertainment company: “No one should think they have an in because they have worked for an entertainment company.
+It’s important not to overestimate one’s chances: “No one should think they have an in because they have worked for an entertainment company.
 Half of students have experience in media companies.”
-Glenn suggests you pick a firm that does some entertainment work so you have a chance to practice it, but “if not, do general work and that will give you experience relevant for industry.”
-It may sound a little obvious, but all sources agree that the rule number one is simply to be a first-rate lawyer.
+Pomerantz suggests you pick a firm that does some entertainment work so you have a chance to practice it, but “if not, do general work and that will give you experience relevant for industry.”
+It may sound a little obvious, but all sources agree that the number one rule is simply to be a first-rate lawyer

 - Amazon and Hulu presented further challenges to traditional TV players when they launched live streaming services in 2017.
 This will have an impact that spans beyond just advertising, as media and entertainment partner Matt Thompson at Sidley Austin tells us: “Broadcast TV has been a declining for a long time – apart from sports and awards shows.
 At some point, an entity like Amazon is going to buy the broadcast rights for the NFL.
 When something like that happens, the future of broadcast TV will be uncertain.”

-- Sporting regulation is facing changes and challenges in gender equality cases such as Harrison Browne’s – a transgender man who plays for the National Women’s Hockey League.
-In 2017 Browne was left with no choice but to announce his retirement from the NWHL in order to begin hormone replacement therapy.
-However, after winning the prestigious Isobel Cup, he decided to delay his transition and return to the NWHL.
-Sporting regulation means that transgender athletes like Browne are left in a tough spot both legally and personally – either leave the sport altogether to transition, or stay and delay.
+- Sporting regulation is facing changes and challenges in gender equality cases such as Harrison Browne’s – a transgender man who played for the National Women’s Hockey League.
+In 2017 Browne was left with no choice but to announce his retirement from the NWHL to begin hormone replacement therapy.
+Sporting regulation, nationally and internationally, means that transgender athletes like Browne are left in a tough spot both legally and personally – either leave the sport altogether to transition medically, or stay and delay.

 Bruce Wilson, a senior corporate lawyer at Covington & Burling with expertise in sports law: